 Are you looking for the moon and not finding it?
 That’s because the moon is now in a waning gibbous phase: less than full but more than half-lighted.
-It’s rising later at night and appearing in the predawn sky.
-Last quarter moon will come on March 20, 2017 at 15:58 UTC.
+It’s rising later at night and appearing in the predawn sky and in the sky after sunrise.
+Last quarter moon will come on June 16, 2017 at 19:26 UTC.
 (Translate to your time zone here).

 Sometimes it looks like a misshapen clone of a full moon.

 As the moon orbits Earth, it changes phase in an orderly way.
 Follow these links to understand the various phases of the moon.